Espresso-Notes/Espresso-Notes.github.io/README.md

 Espresso Notes aims to be a Notes taking application targeted for STEM students.
 Custom made blocks for content will enable out of the box styling and guidelines for generated notes documents.
+These generated documents will initially have support for HTML and LaTeX source formats.

+The HTML documents are intended to be a standalone system, able to be viewed on the host machine.
+LaTeX source files will need to be compiled elsewhere by the user.

 ## Weekly Reports